Glyphack/Glyphack/content/posts/write-software-documentation.md

 ### Hidden Documents
 ####  Nesting Overuse
-When there's a lot of nesting and separation in documents, it makes a test to be scattered all over the place.
+Having sub-pages inside sub-pages makes the text to be scattered in different documents.
 Suppose someone reads a note on compiling a project.
 They also have to find the testing guide and deployment guide next to that text.
 It can be another section within that doc or a document next to it.
 Just make sure you don't need to browse again to find those.
+This pattern is similar to coupling the code that is related to each other like putting it inside a single module.
 #### Multiple channels
 Some materials might be found on the slack channel, others on your documentation tool.